-At CASASC, we are offering FREE informational sessions on a variety of topics.
+At CASASC, we offer FREE informational sessions on a variety of topics.
 These virtual sessions are designed to be attended from the comfort of your home or workplace, and can provide information and resources for your work, school, or family.
-Please check out the offered sessions below for our sessions May through August.
+Please check out the offered sessions below for our sessions in May and June.